-The frenzy noises of the champagne bottles uncorked by the alleged winners of 2018 Italian elections are already a distant memory.
+The frenzied noise of champagne bottles being uncorked by the alleged winners of the 2018 Italian elections is already a distant memory.

-The 5 Star movement is the largest single political party (32%) while the center-right the largest coalition (37%).
-Incidentally the League’s leader, Matteo Salvini, obtained more votes than Berlusconi’s party.
-Both are, however, short of the 40% required to form a government.
+The 5 Star Movement is the largest single political party (32%) while the Center-Right is the largest coalition (37%).
+Incidentally, the League’s leader, Matteo Salvini, obtained more votes than Berlusconi’s party.
+Both, however, fall short of the 40% required to form a government.

 There is no winner.
-There is one big loser: the Democrats that have been leading the government for the last 5 years (below 20%).
+There is, however, one big loser: the Democrats who have led the government for the last 5 years (below 20%).

-Almost 33 million Italians (73%) went to the ballots, the country is split in two: a Center-Right North opposed to a 5-Star-Movement South.
+Almost 33 million Italians (73%) went to the polls, the country is split in two: a Center-Right North opposed to a 5-Star-Movement South.

-There are two kingmakers at this stage: the President of the Italian Republic and the newly elected MPs’ fear for new elections.
+There are two kingmakers at this stage: the President of the Italian Republic and the fear of newly-elected MPs’ regarding possible new elections.

-Following the hearings with the representatives of the political parties, the President will appoint a leader – the President of the Council of the Ministers (PM)– tasked to find an upper and lower house majority.
-If successful, the PM will, then, propose a list of Ministers for President’s approval.
+Following the hearings with the representatives of the political parties, the President will appoint a leader – the President of the Council of Ministers (PM)– whose task it will be to achieve an upper and lower house majority.
+If successful, the PM will, then, propose a list of Ministers for the President’s approval.
 The President of the Republic might well refuse some candidatures.
 The last step is the formal vote of confidence by the parliament.

-Speculations abound on which leader will be tasked to find a majority.
+Speculation abounds on which leader will be tasked with finding a majority.
 There is no specific provision.
-All will depend upon the hearings.
-The natural candidates are, theoretically, either the leader of the 5-Star-Movement, 31 year old Luigi Di Maio, or the leader of the League, 44 year old Matteo Salvini.
+Everything will depend upon the hearings.
+The natural candidates are, theoretically, either the leader of the 5-Star-Movement, 31-year-old Luigi Di Maio, or the leader of the League, 44-year-old Matteo Salvini.
 Before new elections are called, the President of the Republic is obliged to find a majority within the newly appointed Parliament.
 Options might include personalities external to the political arena.

-The President will take his time, which, in turn, will tame the emotions that still run high.
-MPs will realize, after chest pounding on the purity of the respective ideals and the promises of “no compromise” with the enemy/opponent, that, in fact, politics remain the art of the compromise.
+The President will take his time, which, in turn, will calm the emotions that still run high.
+MPs will realize, after much chest pounding on the purity of their respective ideals and their promises of “no compromise” with the enemy/opponent, that, in fact, politics remains the art of the compromise.

-Many new MPs, in particular those elected in the 5 Star Movement ranks, have never filed a tax return (having had no job and income).
-Each will receive a paycheck of approximately US$ 15,000 per month plus other allowances.
+Many new MPs, in particular those elected in the ranks of the 5 Star Movement, have never filed a tax return (having had neither job nor income).
+Each will receive a paycheck of approximately US$ 15,000 per month plus allowances.
 “It’s the economy, stupid!” not so much a paraphrase.

-The markets are doing fine being anxious for President Trump’s tariff strategy.
-No dooms day for Italy.
-Milan Ftse Mib, gained 1.22% at the end of March 7, closing slightly short of 22,500 points.
+The markets are doing fine despite being anxious about President Trump’s tariff strategy.
+No doomsday for Italy.
+The Milan Ftse Mib gained 1.22% at the end of March 7, closing slightly short of 22,500 points.

 MPs will become more Machiavellian than they had anticipated.
-All convene, in private conversations, that it has been, so far, a Pyrrhic Victory.
+All would agree, in private conversations, that it has been, so far, a Pyrrhic Victory.